 Join your colleagues in Denver!
 Be sure to choose your hands-on training and non-CECH events when you complete your registration.
+Non-CECH events are FREE and space is limited.
+Please note that on Thursday the ONLY lunches available will be served in the four non-CECH lunches!
 Note: The assistants' program will ONLY be held in-person in Denver.
 These sessions will not be available through the virtual platform.

 Earn 29.5 CECH from the comfort of your own home.
 You will learn concurrently with your in-person colleagues and have access to the virtual exhibit hall.
 The meeting will be hosted within the APMA Online Learning Center; you will receive access information prior to the event.